 3. Skin incision

-The incision uses the interval between the tibialis anterior and the EHL, roughly directly over the fracture.
+The full thickness incision uses the interval between the tibialis anterior and the EHL, directly over the fracture.

-Two small stab incisions can be made dorsomedial and dorsolateral to allow for insertion of the pointed reduction clamps.
+Two small stab incisions can be made dorsomedial and dorsolateral to allow for insertion of the pointed reduction clamps if needed.

 The fracture can be located using image intensification.
 The fracture site can then be directly entered.
-In the case of non-healing stress fracture, the surfaces can be freshened by curetting, or drilling.
-If a small cavity exists, this can be filled with bone graft.
+In the case of a non-healing stress fracture, the surfaces can be freshened by curetting or drilling.
+If a small cavity exists, this can be filled with a bone graft.

 In general, wounds must be closed without tension on the skin edges.